 I know you may be as shocked as the audience was, probably thinking that I’ve lost the plot.
-But please bare with me as I explain why I made this statement.
+But please bear with me as I explain why I made this statement.

 Firstly, let us get a few basics out of the way:

 Hence, the concept of robotics and automation do not represent machine intelligence.
 Rather, their intelligence lies within their design and the maths that are human-led.
 To put it simply, autonomous machines are not intelligent, but they can operate efficiently with minimal human intervention.
-These machine do not make decisions, they just perform the tasks to which they’ve been assigned.
-For example, windmills (an invention that can be tracked back to the Romans), are not intelligent and, thus, are not capable of making decisions.
-However, their intelligent designs allows them to adapt to windy conditions when necessary.
+These machines do not make decisions, they just perform the tasks to which they’ve been assigned.
+For example, windmills (an invention that can be traced back to the Romans), are not intelligent and, thus, are not capable of making decisions.
+However, their intelligent designs allow them to adapt to windy conditions when necessary.